Diary and Dairy are easily confused words.

 Autocorrect suggests words that start with the same letters.
 It suggests what word you may want to save time, but quite often, its suggestions couldn’t be more off base and produces humorous results.

-Diary is a noun.
-It means a book full of blank pages that a person can use to record their thoughts and feelings on a daily, or weekly basis.
-It can also be a record of other daily events, like food eaten, symptoms felt over several days time.
+Diary (pronounced “die-uh-ree”) is a noun.
+It means a book full of blank pages that a person can use to record their thoughts and feelings on a daily basis.
+It can also be a record of daily events, like food eaten, or symptoms felt over several days time, for health diagnosis reasons.

-Dairy is an adjective.
-It describes milk and milk-based foods like cheese and yogurt.
+Dairy (pronounced “dare-ee”) is an adjective.
+It describes milk and milk-based foods, like cheese and yogurt.

 The following story uses both words correctly:

 Daria was having lots of discomfort and suspected she had a dairy allergy.
-Her doctor suggested she keep a food diary for a week, recording what she ate and what symptoms she experience
+Her doctor suggested she keep a food diary for a week, recording what she ate and what symptoms she experienced.